Clocks (song): Remixes and samples

 "Clocks" was remixed several times.
-Norwegian duo Röyksopp made a remixed version of the song, pressed on the 1000 limited-edition 12" vinyl records; 100 of which were made available through the band's official website.
-The release features a remixed version of "God Put A Smile Upon Your Face'" by Def Inc featuring Mr Thing.
-The version placed at number five in the Triple J Hottest 100, 2003 (the original version of the song placed at number 69 the previous year).
+Norwegian duo Röyksopp produced a version of the song which received a 1,000 limited edition 12" vinyl; 100 of which were made available through the band's official website.
+Their remix placed at number five in the Triple J Hottest 100, 2003 (the original placed at number 69 the previous year).
 In addition, there have been several other dance remixes of "Clocks", including those by Clokx and Deep Dish plus a mashup from Gabriel and Dresden's 2003 Essential Mix which appeared on various P2P networks.
-A remixed version of the song is included on the soundtrack of the video game Dance Dance Revolution: Hottest Party for the Wii console.
+A remixed version of the song is included on the soundtrack of the 2007 video game Dance Dance Revolution Hottest Party for the Wii console.